-The corporate trustee was remunerated in accordance with the contract between the Trustee, Kingsland Court Trustee Services Limited and the Founder, Britam Life Assurance Company (Kenya) Limited.
-All expenses except for income tax and RBA levy borne by the Founder.
+The corporate trustee was remunerated in accordance with the contract between the Trustee, Kingsland Court Trustee Services Limited and the founder, Britam Life Assurance Company (Kenya) Limited.
+All expenses except for income tax are borne by the founder.

 11. Board of trustees' evaluation - [N/A - Corporate Trustee]